orstavik/JoiEvents/docs/2_EventToEvent/3_Problem1_StopPropagationTorpedo.md

    event, via `preventDefault()`.
 We will return to that later.)

 Combined, these two platform practices have an important consequence for custom events:
-**the propagation of a triggering event *should never affect/stop* the propagation of a composed event**.
+**the propagation of a triggering event *should not affect/stop* the propagation of a composed event**.
 This affects *both* native atomic and composed events.
 And this principle of isolated propagation should also follow our custom, composed events.

+> If you in JS trigger another event by calling a method such as `.click()` or `.dispatchEvent(...)`, then these events will propagate immediately, *before* any other ongoing propagation is completed.
+Triggered from JS, *events can propagate recursively, nested inside each other*.

 Thus.
 We need to see how and when stopping the propagation of a trigger event can torpedo and sink the dispatch and propagation of a composed event.
 We call such situations for StopPropagationTorpedo problems.